Terry Matthews

 Sir Terence Hedley Matthews (born 6 June 1943) is a Welsh-Canadian business magnate, serial high-tech entrepreneur, and Wales's first billionaire.
-He was the richest man in Wales until 2012, when he was surpassed by Sir Michael Moritz.
+He was the richest man in Wales until 2012, when he was surpassed by Michael Moritz.

 He has founded or funded over 100 companies in the high-tech communications field, most notably Mitel and Newbridge Networks.
 He is the chairman of Wesley Clover and the Swansea Bay City Region board.
 He owns the Celtic Manor Resort, KRP Properties, the Brookstreet Hotel, and the Marshes Golf Club.

 Early life

 Matthews was born in Newport, South Wales, at the then Lydia Beynon Maternity Hospital.
 Matthews returned as an adult to include the manor house that housed the hospital within the Celtic Manor Resort.
 He grew up in the town of Newbridge, Caerphilly.
 He studied at Swansea University and received a bachelor's degree in Electronics in 1969.

 Career

 After an apprenticeship at British Telecom's research lab at Martlesham Heath, Matthews left Britain and joined MicroSystems International, a chipmaking operation affiliated with Northern Telecom (which became Nortel Networks) in Ottawa, Ontario, Canada.